akargl/TweeterApp/release/README.md

 * Styles: Whitelist of hashes for inline styles used by Recaptcha.
 Chrome needs `'unsafe-hashed-attributes'` as well to accept this whitelist.
 * Scripts: Whitelist with nonce for Recaptcha
 * img: `data:` for Recaptcha
-* child-src: Recaptcha support for legacy browsers
+* `child-src`: Recaptcha support for legacy browsers

 > [1 point] Protect cookies by setting HTTP only flag.

 Done.

 > [1 point] Make sure that none of the following contexts contain untrusted user data (reason: escaping can be tricky):
 > * script tags : `<script>…[here]…</script>`